Sidney Bernstein, Baron Bernstein: Granada Television

 Bernstein's instincts proved to be sound.
 Despite objections to a commercial franchise being awarded to a company with overtly left-wing leanings, Granada began broadcasting from Manchester in May 1956, proudly proclaiming its origins with the slogan 'From the North' and labelling its new constituency 'Granadaland'.
-The first night's programming opened, at Bernstein's insistence, a homage to the BBC, whose public broadcasting pedigree he had always admired, and closed with a public-spirited statement of advertising policy which suggested an ambivalence about the commercial imperative to maximise profits.
+The first night's programming opened, at Bernstein's insistence, with an homage to the BBC, whose public broadcasting pedigree he had always admired, and closed with a public-spirited statement of advertising policy which suggested an ambivalence about the commercial imperative to maximise profits.

 As early as January 1957, Granada was responsible for the top ten programmes, by ratings, available in its region.
 Bernstein's company soon came to be regarded as one of the most progressive of the independent television contractors.
 One famous series Bernstein was not enthusiastic about was the drama serial Coronation Street.
 Bernstein's brother Cecil felt the same way about it; upon hearing the proposal for what was then to be known as Florizel Street, Sidney stated that scriptwriter Tony Warren had "pick[ed] up all the boring bits and strung them together one after another".

 Nevertheless, Coronation Street was approved and soon become a popular programme.
 Granada also garnered a reputation for producing high-profile current affairs and documentary programmes, such as World in Action, Disappearing World and What the Papers Say, all of which lent Granada prestige and aligned it, unmistakably, with the ideals of its founder.